gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Later on, I would like to see if we can actually make modifications to repair, modify, or defend that VM, after our penetrations.
 For now, that goal will have to remain part of our ambitions, as we work through getting in to the box and learning about the website that's covered in the VM.

 ## Vulnerability Scanning "Bad Store"
 To support a Reconnaissance phase, we conducted four kinds of vulnerability scans.
-Two were Nessus scans (basic network and web applications); one was a collection on **nmap** scans of TCP and UDP protocol ports; another was a **nikto**scan.
-We also did some manual observation of the website (directory traversal and simple injection probing), and a **sqlmap** scan; those will be covered separately.
+Two were Nessus scans (basic network and web applications); one was a collection on `nmap` scans of TCP and UDP protocol ports; another was a `nikto` scan.
+We also did some manual observation of the website (directory traversal and simple injection probing), and a `sqlmap` scan; those will be covered separately.
 It's obvious that this was very noisy reconnaissance; but, there are no points for stealth going against a home lab VM.
 Let's look at what we can learn from these scans.

 ### nmap scan for TCP
+Our collection of `nmap` scans were done to find TCP and UDP ports that might be open.
+The scans were run with code like:
 {% highlight shell %}
 nmap -sS -oA badStore_nmap 192.168.1.9
+nmap -sU -oA badStore_nmapU 192.168.1.9
+nmap -sV -oA badStore_nmapV 192.168.1.9
 {% endhighlight %}

+And provided code output files like the blocks below.
+The small difference among the scans was to have `nmap` look for slightly different protocol-related ports.
+The default scans look for 1000 ports; one search did TCP, another UDP, and the verbose provided a little more output about the versions found. \[2\]

 {% highlight shell %}
 # Nmap 7.25BETA1 scan initiated Thu Jun 28 21:58:25 2018 as: nmap -sS -oA badStore_nmap 192.168.1.9